 NAIC Buyer’s Guide to Deferred Annuities

 An annuity is a long-term contract with an insurance company.
-There are many types of annuities.
+There are many types of annuities but they fall into two broad categories – immediate (you get income payments soon after buying the annuity) and deferred (the annuity account value increases tax deferred over time and you get income payments later).

 Why Might You Buy an Annuity?

-To provide a guaranteed lifetime income and a predictable cash flow.
+To provide income payments over time and a predictable cash flow.
 This is called annuitization and it helps people avoid outliving their savings.
 But only 5% of those who buy an annuity choose to annuitize it.

 To protect against market risks.
 Some annuities guarantee a minimum return for at least some period of time or guarantee that your annuity account won’t lose value.

 To postpone paying income taxes.
-You don’t pay income tax on the earnings from an annuity until the funds are withdrawn.
+You don’t pay income tax on the earnings from an annuity until you or your beneficiaries take out the funds.

 To help pay for long-term care.
 Some annuities today offer optional benefits called riders that can help you pay for long-term care expenses.
+Or you can use the income stream from an annuity to help with these expenses.

 To leave money to beneficiaries.
-Some annuities let you pass the remining value in an annuity to beneficiaries upon your death.
+Some annuities let you pass the remaining value in an annuity to beneficiaries at your death.

 What Are the Disadvantages of an Annuity?